The low-rank hypothesis of complex systems: Preliminaries on singular value decomposition

 Note that this effective rank also depends on the median of the Mar{\v{c}}enko-Pastur distribution when the level of noise is unknown and estimated as in Ref.~\cite{Gavish2017}.

 \end{itemize}

 \begin{remark} \phantom{henri} \begin{itemize} \item A simple criterion to determine whether a matrix is low rank can be formulated in terms of the minimal number of elements that are needed to fully describe the matrix by a rank decomposition.
 More precisely, a $N\times N$ matrix of rank $r$ can be defined to be of low rank if $2rN < N^2$ or identically, $r < N/2$.
 Similarly, a $N\times N$ matrix of effective rank $e$ can be defined to be of low effective rank if $e < N/2$.
 However, in the paper, we do not set one criterion to say that a matrix has a low (effective) rank: we rather compare different effective ranks of a graph with the actual rank and dimension of the corresponding matrix. \item To compute the effective ranks exactly, the complete set of singular values is needed, which might not be possible to have for very large matrices (networks).
-Even if we did not use it in the paper, we acknowledge the fact that the singular values can be approximately obtained by using randomized SVD~\cite{Mahoney2011} (e.g., with \verb|sklearn.utils.extmath.randomized_svd| in Python). \item In Fig.~\ref{fig:effective_ranks_vs_N}, we observe a slow linear growth of the effective ranks as the number of vertices increases. \end{itemize} \end{remark}
+Even if we did not use it in the paper, we acknowledge the fact that the singular values can be approximately obtained by using randomized SVD~\cite{Mahoney2011} (e.g., with sklearn.utils.extmath.randomized\_svd in \textit{Python}).
+Note also that the rank is computed from the singular values with a numerical tolerance of $10^{-13}$ in the paper.

+\item Among the all the effective ranks listed above, $\mathrm{erank}$, $\mathrm{nrank}$, and $\mathrm{srank}$ distinguish themselves by their simple analytic formulation and their clear upper bounds.
+As we show below, they also enjoy a natural ordering. \end{itemize} \end{remark}